More detailed picture of Earth’s mantle

-“Our results show that recycled oceanic crust is much more abundant in the mantle than we thought,” said principal investigator of the study Dr Johan Lissenberg from Cardiff University’s School of Earth and Ocean Sciences.
+“Our results show that recycled oceanic crust is much more abundant in the mantle than we thought,” said principal investigator of the study Dr Johan Lissenberg from Cardiff University’s School of Earth and Environmental Sciences.

 “This recycled crust melts again, along with the surrounding mantle, but the chemically different melts remain isolated during their transport to the crust.
 Only after they reach magma chambers in the crust do they mix to produce the homogeneous lavas we observe on the seafloor.”